Learn everything you need to know about the integrated Flipsnack statistics.

-You'll be able to change the date range if you want, using the date selector at the top.
+You'll be able to change the date range if you want using the date selector at the top.
 By default, it's set to present the data collected in the last 30 days.

-Views - counted every time any flipbook is accessed, but only if (1) there is an interaction with the flipbook (click, page flip, etc) or if (2) the reader spends more than 5 seconds on the page.
+- Views - counted every time any flipbook is accessed, but only if (1) there is an interaction with the flipbook (click, page flip, etc.) or if (2) the reader spends more than 5 seconds on the page.
 Neither views nor impressions are unique per user.
-If I visit a flipbook URL and I refresh the webpage while viewing and clicking through, it will count as another impression and another view.
+If I visit a flipbook URL and refresh the webpage while viewing and clicking through, it will count as another impression and another view.

-Average time spent - average for the total time spent reading your flipbooks
+- Average time spent - average for the total time spent reading your flipbooks

-Downloads - total number of times your readers have downloaded PDFs from your flipbooks.
+- Downloads - total number of times your readers have downloaded PDFs from your flipbooks.
 Naturally, if this option is not enabled on any of your flipbooks, the downloads will always show 0.

 Individual flipbook statistics

-Impressions - it shows how many times a flipbook has been accessed either through the direct link or through an embed.
+- Impressions - it shows how many times a flipbook has been accessed either through the direct link or through an embed.
 This number will always be higher than the number of views because every view starts as an impression

-Views - it shows how many times someone has interacted with or expressed an interest in the flipbook by spending more than 5 seconds on the page.
+- Views - it shows how many times someone has interacted with or expressed an interest in the flipbook by spending more than 5 seconds on the page.
 So views are triggered every time someone spends some time with the flipbook or when they start clicking on links, navigating to other pages, etc.

 Average time spent - metric that reports the average amount of time users spend on your flipbook, expressed in seconds.
 To calculate your average time spent duration, our system would add together the duration of each visit and divide the sum (seconds) by the number of visits to get the average time spent.